 Sources: mcrealestate.org, mcrecorder.org, pro.mcohio.org

-Driveway icing over from ditch
+Driveway freezing over from ditch

-Mulching brush along driveway
+Mulching brush to maintain driveway access

 Sample video evidence: https://www.youtube.com/watch?v=yFxzHeF1Vb0